spdx/spdx-3-model/model/Licensing/Classes/AnyLicenseInfo.md

 ## Description

-An AnyLicenseInfo is used by a licensing field for a software package, file or snippet.
+An AnyLicenseInfo is used by licensing properties of software artifacts.
 It can be a NoneLicense, a NoAssertionLicense, single license (either on the SPDX License List or a custom-defined license);
 a single license with an "or later" operator applied; the foregoing with additional text applied; or a set of licenses combined by applying "AND" and